ashwathipillai97/ashwathi-pillai/README.md

 - 👯 I’m looking to collaborate on: designing a feminist citation system devoid of casteism.
 - 💬 Ask me about: user research or creative coding.
 - 📫 Reach me via email: a.pillai0620211@arts.ac.uk
-- ⚡ Fun fact about me: I like collecting cat postcards (gift me one and I shall love you forever).
+- ⚡ Fun fact about me: I love collecting cat postcards.

 <br />